kevinturpin97/react-ctrlk/README.md

   useShortcut({
     key: 'Escape',
     handler: () => setIsOpen(false),
+    options: {
-    enabled: isOpen, // Only listen when modal is open });
+      enabled: isOpen, // Only listen when modal is open },
+  });

   if (!isOpen) return null;